AlicePidd/ClimateRefugiaAusMPAs/README.md

 ClimateRefugiaAusMPAs
 ├── figures_tables      <--- .pdf files of figures and tables in the main text
 ├── figure_scripts      <--- code to generate figures in main text (outputs in \figures)
-├── functions           <--- functions used in \scripts ├── scripts             <--- code used in the analysis └── supplementary       <--- supplementary materials for the manuscript
+├── functions           <--- functions used in /scripts ├── scripts             <--- code used in the analysis └── supplementary       <--- supplementary materials for the manuscript
 ```